Caio99-git/IBM-Machine-Learning-with-Python/README.md

 # 🌧️ Rainfall Prediction Classifier

-Welcome to the **Rainfall Prediction Classifier**, a machine learning project built as part of a data science course.
-In this project, I apply the full data science pipeline to build a classifier that predicts whether it will rain tomorrow based on historical weather data.
+Welcome to the **Rainfall Prediction Classifier**, a machine learning project built as part of the IBM Machine Learning with Python course.
+This project demonstrates the full data science pipeline, where we build a classifier that predicts whether it will rain tomorrow based on historical weather data.

 ---